 Ultimately, these "co-curricular" experiences will enhance not only our students’ vocational or job choices, but also their academic choices when it comes to decisions related to majors/minors or graduate/professional school.

-Through Career Services, students may receive assistance in developing these off-campus experiences through the Career Study Off-Campus program, the WalkAbout job shadowing program, and the GO (Global Outreach) Fellowship.
+Through Career Services, students may receive assistance in developing these off-campus experiences through the Career Study Off-Campus program and the GO (Global Outreach) Fellowship.
 Additionally, the service provides guidance on finding additional internship opportunities in a variety of fields through other Austin College sponsored programs or any one of numerous non-college related experiences.